shinyblink/sled/README.md

 * `gfx_gol`: A simple black and white Conway's Game of Life clone.

-* `gfx_golc`: A Conway's Game of Life clone; with fading, color inheritance and loop detection.
+* `gfx_golc`: A Conway's Game of Life clone; with fading, color inheritance and loop detection, made by @orithena.

 * `gfx_rainbow`: A simple rainbow animation.